Average Price of Car Detailing in Australia 2026

 Car detailing package cost table — 2026

-The prices below are estimates based on current Australian detailing market rates.
 Vehicle size has a meaningful impact on pricing — a full detail on a large 4WD or ute takes 30–50% more time than the same service on a hatchback.

 | Package | Hatchback / Small Sedan | Mid-size Sedan / Wagon | SUV / People Mover | Large 4WD / Ute |